YashGovekar/CoWIN-Slot-Booking/README.md

 * Dark Theme implemented by default.
 * This Application will book for all the beneficiaries registered on the phone number.
-* This Application will also reschedule the selected age category beneficiary registered on the phne number if already booked at other center.
+* Added Option for Rescheduling
+* Added Option for Dose
+* You will need to refresh the page once all the appointments get booked inorder to book for another phone number.

 ## Purpose